78 Pages Posted: 13 Jun 2016 Last revised: 14 Oct 2019

-Keywords: tail risk, self-control, gambling, negative skewness, neuroeconomics, neurofinance
+Keywords: tail risk, self-control, gambling, craving, neuroeconomics, neurofinance

 JEL Classification: C91, D83, D87, G02, G11